Naveen060798/nextwork-web-project/README.md

 # AWS DevOps CI/CD Pipeline – 7-Day Challenge

 ## Overview
-A learning project to build an end-to-end CI/CD pipeline on AWS over seven days—from code commit to automated deploy.
-You'll gain hands-on experience using Java, Maven, GitHub, and AWS services like EC2, S3, CodeArtifact, CodeBuild, CodeDeploy, and CodePipeline.
+A learning project to build an end-to-end CI/CD pipeline on AWS over seven days—from code commit to automated deployment.
+I gained hands-on experience using Java, Maven, GitHub, and AWS services like EC2, S3, CodeArtifact, CodeBuild, CodeDeploy, and CodePipeline.

 ## Project Structure